Bubble breakup probability in turbulent flows: A memoryless process

-with $\alpha = 0.314$ and $\beta =7.20 $, two numerical factors obtained by a least-square fit.
-This law, which suggests a mechanism of random activation process, was first proposed by Coulaloglou and Tavlarides in 1977~\cite{coulaloglou1977} in the context of emulsions, based on the idea of drop-eddy collisions.
-Note that the dependency on the bubble Reynolds number is not included.
-When bubble size lies within the inertial range of the turbulent cascade, large bubble breakups are purely inertial and we expect equation~\eqref{eq:kappawe} to still hold, as for drops~\cite{vela2022}.
-To compare the breakup rates with the experimental data, one has to remember that a bubble can deform through five modes $\ell =2$, represented on figures~\ref{fig:evolution}a.
-These modes, in the linear limit, are uncoupled and follow the same dynamics given by equation~\eqref{eq:model}.
-As a consequence, the probability that a bubble breaks before $t$ is given by $P_b(t) = 1-(1-p_b(t))^5$.
-Combining equations~\eqref{eq:proba} and~\eqref{eq:kappawe} we find that the bubble breakup rate $\kappa_b$ is five times larger than that of one single oscillator: $\kappa_b = 5 \kappa$.
-Figure~\ref{fig:compdata}a compares $\kappa_b$ with the breakup rates measured in various experimental conditions~\cite{martinez1999a,andersson2006,vejravzka2018}, $\kappa_b^\textrm{exp}$ in s$^{-1}$, together with the DNS data from Rivi\`ere et al. (2021)~\cite{riviere2021}.
-Note that, experimental breakups rates are estimated using different expressions, which induces an additional scattering of the data~\cite{haakansson2020}.
-Even though the datasets come from different experimental facilities, with different turbulence intensities and heterogeneities, our linear model follows experimental points.
-This result confirms the intuition of Risso and Fabre (1998)~\cite{risso1998} that bubble lifetime distribution can be predicted using a linear model.
+with $\kappa^\infty = 1.57$ and $\We^t =7.20 $, two numerical factors obtained by a least-square fit. $\kappa^\infty$ is the breakup rate in the limit of infinitely large $\We$.
+Its inverse, $1/\kappa^\infty=0.64 $, of the order of the eddy turnover time, represents the associated bubble lifetime in the absence of surface tension and is controlled by the typical advection time of the two bubble sides toward each other \citep{perrard2021}.
+The transitional Weber number, $\We^t$ sets the transition between fast breaking and unlikely slow breakups.
+This law, which suggests a mechanism of random activation process, was first proposed by \citet{coulaloglou1977} in the context of emulsions, based on the idea of drop-eddy collisions.
+Note that when bubble size lies within the inertial range of the turbulent cascade, bubble dynamics are inertial and we expect equation~\eqref{eq:kappawe} to hold for all moderate Reynolds number, as similarly shown recently for drops~\citep{vela2022}.
+Figure~\ref{fig:compdata}a compares $\kappa_b$ with the breakup rates measured in various experimental conditions~\citet{martinez1999a,solsvik2015,vejravzka2018}, $\kappa_b^\textrm{exp}$ in s$^{-1}$, made dimensionless by the eddy turnover time $t_c$ at the bubble scale, together with the DNS data from \citet{riviere2021}.
+The experimental data points were originally gathered together in~\citet{zhong2024}, and are reproduced here with courtesy of Pr Rui Ni.
+Note that, experimental breakups rates are estimated using different expressions, which induces an additional scattering of the data~\citep{haakansson2020}.
+Even though the data set were obtained in different experimental facilities with various turbulence intensities corresponding to different bubble Reynolds number, our linear model follows the experimental points.
+This result confirms the intuition of \citet{risso1998} that bubble lifetime distribution can be predicted using a linear model.
+Note that the present model only describe independent break-up events.
+The lifetime distribution of rapid correlated events such as filament breaking~\cite{riviere2022} do not fall under the scope of model~\eqref{eq:proba}.